gravitational/teleport/rfd/0034-desktop-access-windows.md

     password: "ldap_pass"
     # optional CA cert to use for LDAP server certificate validation.
     ca_cert: "/var/lib/teleport/ldap_ca.pem"
-  # (optional) static_hosts is a list of hostnames to register as
+  # (optional) hosts is a list of hostnames to register as WindowsDesktop
-  # WindowsDesktop objects in Teleport.
+  # objects in Teleport.
   # These are usually non-AD hosts.
-  static_hosts:
+  hosts:
   - win1.example.com
   - win2.example.com
   - ...